ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{< /accordion >}}

 {{< accordion title="What are the different roles?" >}}
-There are openings for our 3 sub-teams: Aircraft, Payload, and Software.
-If you are looking to build skills in mechanical, electrical, robotics, or software engineering, we encourage you to apply!
+There are openings for our 3 divisions: Aircraft, Payload, and Software.
+Within the Aircraft and Payload teams, we have subteams for ELEC and MECH, with tasks within those subteams being related to their discipline:

+ELEC Aircraft - ELEC skillset with preference in aircraft related ELEC tasks

+ELEC Payload - ELEC skillset with preference in payload related ELEC tasks

+MECH Aircraft - MECH skillset with preference in aircraft related ELEC tasks

+MECH Payload - MECH skillset with preference in aircraft related ELEC tasks

+Software (incl. firmware) - Software skillset with preferences that can be discussed with the software lead (firmware, web development, etc.)

 We are also recruiting for our admin team which includes roles in finance, marketing, and events.
 {{< /accordion >}}

 {{< accordion title="What can I expect as a First/Second Year?" >}}